MoOyeg/openshift-teamcity-example/README.md

   `oc create -f ./deploy-tooling/argocd-deploy/application-infra.yaml`
   This should create the necessary namespaces, serviceaccount and permission to run example.

 - The ServiceAccount being used will require enhanced privileges and the gitops tool might not have those permissions.
 Create the scc for the teamcity-sa service account.

+  if using Docker in Docker, we need privileged-scc
+  `oc create -f ./deployables/Infra/base/teamcity-scc-privileged.yaml`
+  else
   `oc create -f ./deployables/Infra/base/teamcity-scc-anyuid.yaml`

 - Create TiDb Application via ArgoCD